vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/built-in-roles.md

   - The initial root user (similar to the Root in Linux and Administrator in Windows).
   - All the operation access.
   - A cluster can only have one God.
 God manages all the spaces in the cluster.
+  - When a cluster is initialized, a default GOD account named root is created.
   - The God role is automatically initialized by meta and cannot be granted by users.
 - Admin
   - The administration user.